LeahyCC/Yarn-NPM-CheatSheet/README.md

 Basic use

 installed it with `npm i -g yarn`
+- `yarn --version`
+Test that Yarn is installed
 - `yarn init`
+Will start the proccess of creating package.json and the yarn.lock files
 - `yarn add packagename`
 The package is saved to your dependancies package.json
 - `yarn remove packagename`